Bob Waldmire: U.S. Route 66

 In 1992, Bob Waldmire re-opened the Hackberry General Store in the ghost town of Hackberry, Arizona as a Route 66 tourism information post and souvenir shop.
 The 1934 store, originally the Northside Grocery and Conoco station, had been closed and vacant since 1978 after Interstate 40 in Arizona bypassed the town (on 66) and left it stranded fifteen miles away from the very different route taken by I-40.

 Waldmire sold the store to John and Kerry Pritchard in 1998 due to local disputes regarding the environmental and aesthetic impact of quarries removing local stone for use in landscaping.

 In 2004, Bob Waldmire earned the National Historic Route 66 Federation's John Steinbeck Award for his contributions to the preservation of Route 66.

 One of Waldmire's modified vehicles, an orange 1972 Volkswagen Microbus, was the inspiration for the character "Fillmore" from the 2006 animated motion picture Cars.
 Pixar abandoned a proposal to name the character "Waldmire" as Waldmire was unwilling to sell marketing rights to Disney for a series of toys which would appear in McDonald's Happy Meals.

-On November 22, 2009 "Bob’s Last Art Show" was held at the Cozy Dog Drive-In.
+On November 22, 2009, "Bob's Last Art Show" was held at the Cozy Dog Drive-In.
 On December 16, 2009, Waldmire died from cancer which had spread from his colon to his liver.
 His ashes were returned to the earth at multiple sites, including his parents' gravesite in Mottarville Cemetery near Rochester, Illinois, both U.S. Route 66 endpoints and other pre-selected US 66 locations including his longtime Arizona winter home.

 His official website, bobwaldmire.com, remains in operation and is currently being maintained by his brother Buz Waldmire.
 His trademark van and bus are now displayed in the Route 66 Hall of Fame and Museum in Pontiac, Illinois.

 In an interview published by Jay Crim on Youtube in 2013, Robert Waldmire, details aspects of his life in relation to Route 66 through a series of questions.
 He described his involvement with Route 66, what he found most interesting, his role as an artist, and what he chooses to emphasize in his artwork.

-Involvement with Route 66 – Waldmire grew up on Route 66 but did not find a connection to it until he drove on the road from Arizona to Illinois in the fall of 1987.
+Waldmire grew up on Route 66 but did not find a connection to it until he drove on the road from Arizona to Illinois in the fall of 1987.
 He took it as a detour after encountering a traffic-dense interstate and figured the frontage road would be less impacted.
 He found it fascinating to drive down a piece of 66 and started wondering how many pieces he could cover as he made his way to Illinois.
 As a travelling map-making artist, he thought of the idea to draw a map of old route 66 because he was inspired by his trip.
 This jump started his involvement with 66 as an artist which lined up with what he refers to as the “revival” of Route 66.